-An Overview of the Appraisal ProcessBuying real estate can be the most important transaction most people might ever encounter.
-Whether it's where you raise your family, a seasonal vacation property or a rental fixer upper, the purchase of real property is a detailed transaction that requires multiple people working in concert to see it through.
+Their home's purchase is the most serious investment some people might ever consider.
+Whether it's a main residence, a seasonal vacation property or one of many rentals, purchasing real property is an involved financial transaction that requires multiple people working in concert to see it through.

-The majority of the participants are very familiar.
-The real estate agent is the most familiar person in the transaction.
-Then, the bank provides the financial capital required to finance the deal.
-Ensuring all details of the sale are completed and that the title is clear to pass from the seller to the purchaser is the title company.
+You're likely to be familiar with the parties having a role in the transaction.
+The real estate agent is the most recognizable face in the exchange.
+Then, the mortgage company provides the financial capital needed to bankroll the exchange.
+The title company sees to it that all requirements of the sale are completed and that a clear title transfers from the seller to the purchaser.

-So who's responsible for making sure the value of the property is in line with the purchase price?
+So, who makes sure the real estate is worth the amount being paid?
 This is where the appraiser comes in.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
-A professional Colorado licensed appraiser from Slater Real Estate Services, llc will ensure you as an interested party are informed.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+A licensed, certified, professional appraiser from Slater Real Estate Services will ensure, you as an interested party, are informed.

 Our first task at Slater Real Estate Services is to inspect the property to ascertain its true status.
 We must actually see features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed are there and are in the condition a typical person would expect them to be.
 The inspection often includes a sketch of the house, ensuring the square footage is accurate and conveying the layout of the property.
 Most importantly, we identify any obvious amenities - or defects - that would have an impact on the value of the house.